publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch96A/m__us_usc_t22_s8923.md

         (4) __Dual-use export prohibition__

             The President may prohibit the issuance of any license and suspend any license for the transfer to the foreign person of any item the export of which is controlled under the Export Administration Act of 1979 (50 U.S.C.
 App.
-2401 et seq.) \[now [50 U.S.C.
-4601][/us/usc/t50/s4601] et seq.\] (as in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
+2401 et seq.)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  (as in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
 1701][/us/usc/t50/s1701] et seq.)) or the Export Administration Regulations under subchapter C of chapter VII of title 15, Code of Federal Regulations.

         (5) __Property transactions__